MEPs ponder how to fight tax havens

 But Lamassoure said he believed that member states could agree on the measure.

-He said that there was "a very solid front of big countries", inlcuding France, Germany, Italy and Spain, that do not want to see a return to tax rulings-like policies.
+He said that there was "a very solid front of big countries", including France, Germany, Italy and Spain, that do not want to see a return to tax rulings-like policies.

 Reputational damage

-He also noted that the Netherlands and Ireland, after having been exposed by press investigations, could be willing to accept common rules, provided that tax rates remained a national prerogative.
+Lamassoure also noted that the Netherlands and Ireland, after having been exposed by press investigations, could be willing to accept common rules, provided that tax rates remained a national prerogative.

 "Reputational damage is much bigger now" than before LuxLeaks, Panama Papers and Paradise Papers alerted politicians and public opinion, Kofod also noted.